What is Duplex Stainless Steel Casting?

 Cost: Duplex stainless steel castings have lower nickel and molybdenum contents than their austenitic counterparts of similar corrosion resistance.
 Due to the lower alloying content, duplex stainless steels can be lower in cost, especially in times of high alloy surcharges.
 Additionally, it may often be possible to reduce the section thickness of duplex stainless steel, due to its increased yield strength compared to austenitic stainless steel.
 The combination can lead to significant cost and weight savings compared to a solution in austenitic stainless steels.

-CFS Foundry specializes in the customized production of duplex stainless steel castings.
+CFS Foundry specializes in investment casting of duplex stainless steel.
 Our manufacturing capability of duplex stainless steel casting weight ranges from 1g to 50kgs.
 The minimum wall thickness is 2mm.
 We can supply 2205 duplex stainless steel castings for below applications:

 - Chemical process vessels, heat exchangers and piping